Shadab-Akram/StickyNote/README.md

 ## Mobile View

-Sticky Canvas Board is optimized for mobile devices with touch controls for panning, zooming, and note manipulation.
+Nuxpad is optimized for mobile devices with touch controls for panning, zooming, and note manipulation.

 ## Tablet View